-Emphasis must be placed not on decreasing incidence, but on early treatment of pressure ulcers to minimize comorbidities and ensuing costs.
+Emphasis must be placed not on decreasing incidence, but on early treatment of pressure ulcers in order to minimize co-morbidities and ensuing costs.

-The morbidities associated with pressure ulcers represent a considerable health care problem, particularly when healing does not occur (Table 1).11 Approximately 50 percent of stage II12 and 95% of stage III and IV pressure ulcers do not heal within 8 weeks.13 Patients with pressure ulcers usually show significantly impaired physical and social function, self-care, and mobility.14 Common associated morbidities include pain, depression, local infection, anemia, osteomyelitis, and sepsis.^{11,15-18} In addition, patients with pressure ulcers often require either long-term hospitalization or frequent hospital admissions.
-The presence or development of a pressure ulcer can increase the length of a patient's hospital stay by an average of 10.8 days.19 These extended hospitalizations are associated with higher costs and increased incidence of nosocomial infection and/or other complications.20
+The morbidities associated with pressure ulcers represent a considerable health care problem, particularly when healing does not occur (see Table 1) 11.
+Approximately 50% of stage II 12 and 95% of stage III and IV pressure ulcers do not heal within 8 weeks 13.
+Patients with pressure ulcers usually demonstrate significantly impaired physical and social function, self-care, and mobility 14.
+Common associated morbidities include pain, depression, local infection, anemia, osteomyelitis, and sepsis ^{11, 15-18}.
+In addition, patients with pressure ulcers often require either long-term hospitalization or frequent hospital admissions.
+The presence or development of a pressure ulcer can increase the length of a patient's hospital stay by an average of 10.8 days 19.
+These extended hospitalizations are associated with higher costs and increased incidence of nosocomial infection and/or other complications 20.

-The average hospital charge per pressure ulcer patient was reported to be \$48,000 in 2006.5 This represents a minimum annual outlay of 11 billion dollars to the US health care system,21 excluding nursing home and home health care costs.
-Table 2 illustrates the cost components generally attributed to pressure ulcers.
+The average hospital charge per pressure ulcer patient was reported to be \$48,000 in 20065.
+This represents a minimum annual outlay of 11 billion dollars to the U.S. health care system 21, excluding nursing home and home health care costs.
+Table II illustrates the cost components generally attributed to pressure ulcers.
 Besides being outdated, there is a great deal of variability among cost estimates.
-Moreover, hospital costs calculated in previous studies greatly underestimate the true cost of stage IV pressure ulcers because costs incurred from secondary complications were not accounted for.
-Pressure ulcers do not have a separate Diagnostic Related Group category; charges and reimbursements therefore often are fragmented into different diagnostic categories.
+Moreover, hospital costs calculated in previous studies greatly underestimate the true cost of stage IV pressure ulcers, since costs incurred from secondary complications were not accounted for.
+Pressure ulcers do not have a separate category of Diagnostic Related Group (DRG); charges and reimbursements are therefore often fragmented into different diagnostic categories.
 Only by focusing on pressure ulcers as a separate disease entity and including all directly related complications can the financial and clinical costs of stage IV pressure ulcers be understood.
-The purpose of this study was to identify and report additional morbidities that are related directly to pressure ulcers, and to calculate and analyze the costs of treatment of stage IV pressure ulcers and associated complications.
-Although only the financial costs of hospitalizations owing to pressure ulcers were presented in this study, it is important to emphasize the burden of pain, suffering, and decreased quality of life experienced by patients and their families affected by this disease.
+The purpose of this study was to identify and report additional morbidities which are directly related to pressure ulcers, and to calculate and analyze the costs of treatment of stage IV pressure ulcers and associated complications.
+Although only the financial costs of hospitalizations due to pressure ulcers were presented in this study, it is important to emphasize the burden of pain, suffering, and decreased quality of life experienced by patients and their families affected by this disease.